-Any business’s goal is to sell something to somebody.
+Every business’s goal is to sell something to somebody.
 Whether it is a product, service, or data, for a price, the company has something it offers to its customers.
-For that reason, to sell the thing, it seems like the point of sales strategies and marketing strategies is the same.
-But in fact, by definition, the purposes, aims, and methods of sales and marketing strategies are different.
+It seems like the point of sales strategies and marketing strategies is the same for that reason, that is to sell the products of services.
+But by definition, the purposes and methods of sales and marketing strategies are different.

 What’s the difference between marketing and sales?
 The difference lies in how close you are to turning a prospective customer into an actual customer.

 Marketing includes the methods you use to obtain new leads or prospects into your business.
+It includes everything that helps increase interest in the goods and services being sold.
 In order for you to judge which marketing options are cost-effective and deliver results, it should have observable metrics.
 On the other hand, sales are the process of actually persuading someone to buy your products.
 It also requires some degree of human contact that convinces a client to become a client.
+Sales refer to all activities selling goods and services.
+The person in charge of the sales division has the responsibility of maintaining relationships with prospective clients which ultimately lead to sales.
 These prospective customers have been guided to you most of the time through marketing efforts.

 The marketing strategy’s purpose is not to make sales.
 Instead, it’s about meeting prospective consumers and raising their awareness of the goods, services, and company, and the opportunities for them all.
 Marketing practices are structured to help, but not inherently make sales.
 This is because not every visitor to your website or company is a good match for your product/service in your target market.